Asqatasun/Asqatasun-Sonar-Plugin/docs/run-with-maven.md

-# Run Tanaguru analysis with Maven
+# Run Asqatasun analysis with Maven

 You can have all the details about usage and set-up in the [official *Analyzing with Maven* page](http://docs.sonarqube.org/display/SONAR/Analyzing+with+Maven).